ekedonald/Implementing-Load-Balancers-with-Nginx/README.md

 sudo nginx -s reload
 ```

-* Go to your browser and paste the url shown below:
+* Go to your browser and paste the URL shown below:

 ```sh
 http://<public_ip_address_of_nginx_load_balancer_server>:80